JuliaDynamics/DrWatson.jl/docs/src/index.md

 ---

 DrWatson is a Julia package created to help people "deal" with their simulations, simulation parameters, where are files saved, experimental data, scripts, existing simulations, project source code and in general their scientific projects.
+See the [Functionality](@ref) section to get an impression of what you can do with DrWatson.

 **DrWatson is currently in beta and under development!
 Please join us in making this package more useful and more robust!**